Jonas1312/knowledge-base/base/science-tech-maths/programming/languages/python/python.md

 ## Logging

+Please don't log to stdout - that's meant for program output, so you can pipe data from one program to the next.
+Use stderr instead.

 ### stdlib logger

 Note that Loggers should __NEVER__ be instantiated directly, but always through the module-level function: `logging.getLogger(name)`.